Heating, Ventilation, Air Conditioning and Refrigeration (HVACR)

-North Idaho College (NIC) offers approved programs of classroom instruction for Electrical, Plumbing and HVAC through the Workforce Training Center in Post Falls.
+North Idaho College (NIC) offers approved programs of classroom instruction for Electrical, Plumbing and HVACR through the Workforce Training Center in Post Falls.
 160 hours of instruction are offered each year (approximately 16 hours/month).
-Classes are held on Saturdays, beginning the first week of September and ending in mid-May.
+Classes begin in September and run through May or June.

 Apprenticeship Class Fees and Registration

-Program costs range from $950 to $1400 per year.
+Program costs range from $1,195 to $1,595 per year.
 Tuition for apprentice courses includes instruction, course textbooks and materials.
 There are a limited number of scholarships available.
-Scholarship applications are available at the Workforce Training Center.
+Scholarship applications are available at the Workforce Training Center or at the link above.
 Some employers also offer tuition assistance options.
-Financial aid awarded for completing the FAFSA does not appy to these non-credit programs.
+Financial aid awarded by completing the FAFSA does not apply to these non-credit programs.

 Apprentice instruction is available by correspondence for licensed apprentices who may have extreme distance (50 miles or greater from the Workforce Training Center) or schedule considerations that prohibit attendance in classroom instruction.
 North Idaho College must first approve application requests.
-For a correspondence application, call Peggy at (208) 769-7735.
+For information, call Peggy at (208) 769-7735.